Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ## Delegate Strategy
 > NuGet package: Finbuckle.MultiTenant

 Uses a provided `Func<object, Task<string>>` to determine the tenant.
-For example the lambda function `async context => "contoso"` would use "contoso" as the identifier when resolving the tenant for every request.
+For example the lambda function `async context => "initech"` would use "initech" as the identifier when resolving the tenant for every request.
 This strategy is good to use for testing or simple logic.
 This strategy is configured as transient and multiple instances can be registered.

 Configure by calling `WithDelegateStrategy` after `AddMultiTenant<T>` in the `ConfigureServices` method of the `Startup` class.
 A `Func<object, Task<string>>`is passed in which will be used with each request to resolve the tenant.
 A lambda or async lambda can be used as the parameter: